 Multiple app install prompts for certain VPP apps

-You may see multiple app install prompts for certain VPP apps which are already installed on end user devices.
+You may see multiple app install prompts for certain VPP apps, which are already installed on end user devices.
 This issue occurs if you have the Automatic app updates option set to On for the VPP token that you have uploaded to the Intune Azure portal.

-To workaround this issue, you can disable the Automatic app updates option for the VPP token.
+To work around this issue, you can disable the Automatic app updates option for the VPP token.
 To do this, in the Azure portal open Microsoft Intune.
 From Intune, select Client apps > iOS VPP tokens.
 Next, select the VPP Token which has deployed the affected app and select Edit > Automatic app updates > Off > Save.
 Alternatively, you can stop the deployment of the affected app as a VPP app, which will stop the prompts.

 This is a known issue in the current release.
-We have an upcoming fix which will resolve this issue.
+We have an upcoming fix that will resolve this issue.
 When the fix is implemented, your users will no longer see multiple app install prompts.

 iOS volume-purchased apps only available in default Intune tenant language